crossbario/txaio/docs/api.rst

 .. py:function:: failure_traceback(fail)

-    Take an :class:`txaio.IFailedFuture` instance and returns the Python ``traceback`` instance associated with the failure.
+    Take an `IFailedFuture` instance and returns the Python ``traceback`` instance associated with the failure.

 .. py:function:: failure_format_traceback(fail):

-    Take an :class:`txaio.IFailedFuture` instance and returns a formatted string showing the traceback.
+    Take an `IFailedFuture` instance and returns a formatted string showing the traceback.
 Typically, this will have many newlines in it and look like a "normal" Python traceback.